6 best fruits and vegetables to keep your dog strong and happy

 Dogs can be picky.

 Begin by offering small portions or mixing them in with their regular food.
-This will give your dog time to adjust and get used to new tastes.
+This will give your dog time to adjust to new tastes.

 Choose appropriate fruits and vegetables